At Alex Hole Spring, Mile 1683.2

 I was speechless.
 Somebody recognizing me in California?
 OMG!
 I finally stammered, “Why, yes I am.”

-She introduced herself as Socks, aka Sarah, and said we’d chatted on the Women of the PCT Facebook group.
+She introduced herself as Socks, aka Sara, and said we’d chatted on the Women of the PCT Facebook group.
 Wow!
 I remembered talking with her.
 She said I’d given her a lot of advice, and gear recommendations, and she really appreciated it.
 How cool!

 We hung out for awhile, chatting like new-old friends.
 It was delightful.
 Finally, I had to keep going, so I gave her a big hug.
 I hope we can connect on FB!